Beyond-jQuery/book/manuscript/ajax.md

 If you're not familiar with JSONP, the name may be a bit misleading.
 There is actually no JSON involved here at all.
 It's a very common misconception that JSON must be returned from the server when the client initiates a JSONP call, but that's simply not true.
 Instead, the server returns a function invocation, which is _not_ valid JSON.

-JSONP is essentially just an ugly hack that exploits the fact that `<script>`` tags that load content from a server are not bound by the same-origin policy.
+JSONP is essentially just an ugly hack that exploits the fact that `<script>` tags that load content from a server are not bound by the same-origin policy.
 There needs to be cooperation and an understanding of the convention by both client and server for this to work properly.
-You simply need to point the `src` attribute of a `<script>`` tag at a JSONP-aware endpoint and include the name of an existing global function as a query parameter.
-The server will then construct a string representation that, when executed by the browser, will invoke the global function, passing in the requested data.
+You simply need to point the `src` attribute of a `<script>` tag at a JSONP-aware endpoint and include the name of an existing global function as a query parameter.
+The server must then construct a string representation that, when executed by the browser, will invoke the global function, passing in the requested data.

 Exploiting this JSONP approach in jQuery is actually pretty easy.
 Say we want to get user information from a server on a different domain: